-Fourth graders journey to Old California through a year-long social studies curriculum that focuses on California's geography, the California Native Americans, the missions, and the Gold Rush.
-Class trips to the San Fernando Mission, Wolf Adventures, Sacramento, and the Gold Rush country are highlights of the year.
+Fourth graders journey to Old California through a year-long social studies curriculum that focuses on the state's geography, the California Native Americans, the missions, and the Gold Rush.
+Class trips to Sacramento and Will Rogers State Beach are highlights of the year.

-A musical program presented by the 4th graders in the spring, Oh!
-California, gives the children the opportunity to share the knowledge they have gained about an important part of the state’s history.
+A musical program presented by the 4th graders in the spring, Eureka!, gives students the opportunity to share the knowledge they have gained about important elements of California history.

 Academic fundamentals and the development of social responsibility lay the groundwork for upcoming school years.
 As 4th graders become more independent, they take on new responsibilities and earn privileges.
-This is the first year students will participate in opening car doors in the carpool line and raising and lowering the flags to begin and end the day.
+Students participate in opening car doors in the carpool line and raising and lowering the flags to begin and end the day.

-Fourth graders experience technology in useful ways and each receives a new laptop for use throughout the school day.
-Students use various computer programs throughout the year for social studies projects and assignments in reader's and writer's workshops.
+Fourth graders experience technology in useful ways and enjoy supervised laptop use throughout the school year.
+Students learn and utilize a variety of various computer programs for social studies projects and assignments in reading and writing workshops.

-Another way students build their independence is through overnight field trips.
-First, students will venture into Simi Valley in early spring to attend Wolf Adventures.
-This is a two-night, three-day experience where students improve team-building skills.
-In late spring, the 4th graders take a flight to our state’s capital for a one-night stay.
-The Sacramento trip enhances the California history program thanks to the visits to the capitol building, Sutter’s Fort, Old Town Sacramento, and Coloma.
-In Coloma the young “miners” pan for gold.
+In late spring, 4th graders take a short flight to our state’s capital for a two-night stay.
+The Sacramento trip enhances the California history program thanks to the visits to the capitol building, Sutter’s Fort, Old Town Sacramento, and Coloma, where our young “miners” pan for gold.

 The public speaking program continues as 4th graders deliver monthly current events.
 The students are also excited to serve as ambassadors to the school by becoming tour guides for prospective parents.
 By the end of their 4th grade year, they are comfortable showcasing their school to adults they have just met!